Companies are getting the same message: plan, plan, and plan again.

 Cube offers intuitive, automated FP&A solutions that embrace the spreadsheet.

-Users love the ability to integrate directly with both Microsoft Excel and Google Sheets.
-Financial automation lets Finance teams process common activities with fewer errors.
+Users love integrating directly with both Microsoft Excel and Google Sheets.
+Financial automation lets Finance teams process everyday activities with fewer errors.
 It offers increased data visibility and better collaboration between your teams.

 The platform’s reforecast feature is among its highest rated by users.